StackVista/stackstate-docs/configure/security/authentication/oidc.md

 {% endtab %}
 {% endtabs %}

-Follow the steps below to configure StackState to use OIDC:
+Follow the steps below to configure StackState to authenticate using OIDC:

-1. Add OIDC authentication details to `authentication.yaml` - see the example above.
+1. Add details of the OIDC authentication provider to `authentication.yaml` - see the example above.
     - **clientId** - The ID of the [OIDC client you created for StackState](#configure-oidc-provider).
     - **secret** - The secret for the [OIDC client you created for StackState](#configure-oidc-provider)
     - **discoveryUri** - URI that can be used to discover the OIDC provider.
 Normally also documented or returned when creating the client in the OIDC provider.